otherPOM/Numeric-Matrix-Processor/README.md

 ## Stage 5
 In this stage, your program should support calculating the determinant of a matrix.
 Refer to the example to see how it should be implemented.

+## Stage 6
+In this stage, your program should support finding the inverse of a matrix.
+Refer to the example to see how it should be implemented.

+Note that in some cases the inverse of a matrix does not exist.
+In such cases, your program should output a warning message.